SpongePowered/SpongeDocs/source/plugin/basics/commands.rst

 The method is called on command execution and has two arguments:

 * The source of the command call (e.g. the console, a command block or a player)
-* The command context object, which contains the parsed arguments (See argument parsing)
+* The command context object, which contains the parsed arguments (See `Argument Parsing`_)

-Example: Simple command executor
+Example: Simple Command Executor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: java